Content on this page was generated by AI and has not been manually reviewed.

 Is Edge based on Chromium?

 Yes, Edge is built on the Chromium engine, which gives it similar core security features to Chrome, including sandboxing and frequent security updates.
-Vmware ipsec: A Practical Guide to Setting Up IPSec VPNs with VMware NSX Edge, vSphere, and Site-to-Site Connections

 Is Edge safer than Chrome?